hapetherw/forte-demo-bridge/README.md

-# Bridge Bootcamp
+# NFT Bridge

-This repository serves as the template for bridge bootcamp.
-Please read and fallow all instructions in the README as you setup your bootcamp project.
+This repository serves as the template for bridge.
+Please read and fallow all instructions in the README as you setup your NFT bridge project.

-When you setup your bootcamp project, please follow the following naming convention for your source repository:
+When you setup your project, please follow the following naming convention for your source repository:

-`bootcamp-bridge-{bootcamp name}-{your github username}`
+`bootcamp-bridge-{name}-{your github username}`

-Please invite the bootcamp admin team as an administrator on your repo.
+Please invite the admin team as an administrator on your repo.

 ## Directory Structure